Miljenko Jergović: Literary circles

 A number of private conflicts in literary circles drew public attention to disagreement among famous writers.
 Namely, issues in the Croatian Writers' Society created fragmentation and an alleged unjust disqualification of writers on political grounds.
 Over the course of his career, Jergović was involved in these issues, as were many other noteworthy writers.
 In October 2002, Jergović was elected to the Croatian Writers' Society board of directors.
 In 2003, there was criticism that one of CWS founders, Velimir Visković, was judging CWS members on political grounds.
 This was revealed when Drago Štambuk pointed out Visković's former association with the HDZ government.
 In April 2006, Jergović became involved in a literary dispute with Dražen Katunarić over Jergović's text on Houellebecqu, which Jergović's considered charlatan for being based on the Qur'an.
 Katunarić said that such texts with a Sarajevan and Islamic basis are not accepted in Zagreb.
 To which Jergović responded for him to put a gun to his head.
 This controversy encouraged Zdravko Zima to resign his membership in the Croatian Writers' Society because he felt the leadership wasn't distancing themselves from the attacks on Katunarić.
 In April 2007, Jergović himself withdrew from CWS.
 Jergović said that the society contrasted his attitude to Croatian literature and literature in general.
 A number of other writers cut ties with the association in a similar fashion, including Ivan Lovrenović who resigned because he felt Velimir Visković's disqualification called for the real and symbolic dismissal of Jergović in 2011.

 In 2009, Visković made public claims about Jergović reaffirming Chetniks in Serbia and setting out to market books for a Serbian market.
 Visković made these claims in response to an interview Jergović gave.
 Some questioned whether the reason for the conflict with Jergović was Visković's life project – the Encyclopedia of Croatian Literature.
 When CWS members asked Visković to apologize, he refused, citing years of insults to him, his family and other prominent writers.

 Personal life

 Born in Sarajevo in 1966, Jergović spent half of his life in his hometown.
-He even spent the first year of the Bosnian War, more precisely the Siege of Sarajevo there, before moving to Zagreb in 1993.
+He also spent the first year of the Bosnian War, more precisely the Siege of Sarajevo there, before moving to Zagreb in 1993.

-Jergović has been known as an avid supporter of Sarajevo football club FK Željezničar, whose fan he has been since he was even a kid, even having a membership card of the club as well, renewing it in July 2019.
+Jergović has been known as an avid supporter of Sarajevo football club FK Željezničar, whose fan he has been since he was a kid, having a membership card of the club as well, renewing it in July 2019.

 Awards

 In 2012, he received the Angelus Central European Literature Award for his book Srda pjeva, u sumrak, na Duhove ("Srda Sings at Dusk On Pentecost") and in 2018 he won the Georg Dehio Book Prize.
+In 2024 he received the Vilenica Prize.